Today's Taxes are Tomorrow's Opportunity

 SCHEDULE AND REGISTRATION:

-• Participants should arrive at the Walker Center on Thursday, May 28, between 3:00 and 6:00 p.m.; the program begins after dinner on Thursday and concludes after lunch on Sunday, May 31.
+• Participants should arrive at Highlander on Thursday, October 23, between 3:00 and 6:00 p.m.; the program begins after dinner on Thursday and concludes after lunch on Sunday, October 26.

 • Sessions are conducted in the mornings, afternoons, and evenings.